Looking for a free date night near Greenville, SC?

 Be a Tourist

 Falls Park in Greenville is probably the most iconic and recognizable part of town.
-There are plenty of benches and swings and trails in the park to enjoy a stroll.
+There are plenty of benches and swings and trails in the park to enjoy during a stroll.
 Take the time to check it all out, just like the tourists do.
-Bring a picnic and extend that date just a bit longer.
+Bring a picnic and extend that date a bit longer.

 Tour Local Murals

 Love art?
 Take a driving tour of local murals around town.
-Kick it up a notch with your significant other and bring along some snacks and/or chocolate.
+Kick it up a notch with your significant other, and bring along some snacks and/or chocolate.

 Enjoy a Free Concert